 - Real-time tracking of configuration updates.

-Proactive monitoring is a key feature of DevOps for Oracle EBS, ensuring:
+Proactive monitoring is a key feature of DevOps, ensuring:

 - Real-time visibility into application performance.